 Why is he a great 1970's dad for all that?
 You can't understand most of what 1970's dads say either.
 Another reason is encoded in how Woodward's belle triumphs over the manipulations of father and suitor through perseverance and wiles.
 She doesn't do what her dad wants, or let the handsome stranger seduce her though her whole body, mind, and soul clearly responds to him.
 That's the sign of a loving patriarch who--for all his assertive grandson-craving bellowing and turf-stomping--clearly hasn't cowed his kids.
 There's no indication of physical abuse in their faces, no ominous chords in the score indicating he might slap someone at any moment.
 His tantrums and demonstrations of force preclude all resorts to mundane physical or mental abuse to get his way (unless you count hollerin' - but since Woodward's not at all cowed by it, you shouldn't).
 I'm sure some students of feminism and the male gaze would object to Will Varner's sheer ungainly macho manner, and maybe they're the reasons so many movie, TV, commercial fathers all talk in these high, wimpy little voices.
 Varner's proof that it's far better to have a strong dad to rebel against rather than a 'friend' who tries to appease your every need, his whole sense of self hinging on your happiness and regard for his parenting.

 Also true to great 1970s dad form, Varner's comfortable in his sense of sexual mastery, making only the feint-inest attempt at discretion when driving over to his mistress's.
-Larger than life, committed to his see-gars, Varner demonstrates his excellent child-rearing not in his outrageous procreative demands but in the way he indirectly rewards his children for rebelling against him, which mirrors in turn the way he rebels against society at large, even if he is, in effect, society itself in that town.
-He'd rather have his kids be fight him every step than have them be type of children who cling to their cribs too long, the way Oscar Madison does.
-He even recognizes progress in his spoiled simpleton son Jody not because Jody tried to burn him to death but because he changed his mind, and rushed to rescue him at the last minute.
-That he could have this realization makes him a good 1970's dad!!
+Larger than life, committed to his see-gars, Varner demonstrates his excellent child-rearing not in his outrageous procreative demands but in the way he indirectly rewards his children for rebelling against him, which mirrors in turn the way he rebels against society at large, even if he is, in effect, society itself (at least in that town).
+He'd rather have his kids fight him every step of the way than have them be type of children who cling to their cribs too long, the way Oscar Madison does.
+He even recognizes progress in his spoiled simpleton son Jody, not because Jody tried to burn him to death but because he changed his mind, and rushed to rescue him at the last minute.
+That he could have this profound realization of forgiveness makes him a top flight 1970's dad!!
 And through it all, Welle's Will stays true to his oversize, deep-bellowing way of life and outrageous expressionistic Apache make-up.
 Will Varner loves life, Minnie, and I love Will Varner!